28 Sep Why you should entrust your skincare to a board-certified dermatologist

 Be wary of certifications from any other organizations.

 How to find a board-certified dermatologist near you:

 Go to https://find-a-derm.aad.org/ and enter your zip code to see a list of board-certified dermatologists practicing in your area.

 Aesthetics are important.
 We all care how we look.
 But while many healthcare providers offer aesthetic procedures, only the expertise of a board-certified dermatologist can ensure the best cosmetic outcome, based on an in-depth understanding of the skin and face on a cellular level.
-Knowledge of anatomy of the face, skin and body, also ensures that the safest techniques are chosen based on your individual needs.
+Knowledge of the anatomy of the face, skin, and body, also ensures that the safest techniques are chosen based on your individual needs.
 Choose quality.
 Choose Eternal Skin Health.